 Biggin Hill – London Biggin Hill Airport is fully operational.

-Bicester – website said as of 24th March 2020, “DUE TO COVID-19 ALL FLYING OF TRIAL LESSONS HAS BEEN SUSPENDED UNTIL FURTHER NOTICE.”
+Bicester – Airfield seems to be more oriented to motor sport heritage now.
+Bicester gliding club is moving out.
+Its website as of 8th June still stated that “as of 24th March 2020, “DUE TO COVID-19 ALL FLYING OF TRIAL LESSONS HAS BEEN SUSPENDED UNTIL FURTHER NOTICE.”

 Bodmin – Website states: “Bodmin Airfield is open to Cornwall Flying Club members from Monday 18th May and hopes to be able to welcome visitors in the coming weeks.”